-With its park-like surroundings, many native and exotic animals, petting zoo and playground, Kasteelpark Born guarantees a fun day out with the kids.
+With its park-like surroundings, many native and exotic animals, petting zoo and playground, Kasteelpark Born guarantees a fun day out with the children.

 Park residents

-Kasteelpark Born is located in the former gardens of Born Castle, which was destroyed by fire in the 30s and of which only a ruin now remains.
-In this animal park you can take a lovely walk and get to know the inhabitants of the park in passing, including the many ducks, geese and swans in the moats.
-Extra fun during the breeding season!
+Kasteelpark Born is located in the former gardens of Born Castle, which was destroyed by fire in the 1930s and of which only a ruin now remains.
+In this animal park, you can enjoy a lovely walk and, as you pass by, get acquainted with the park's inhabitants, including the many ducks, geese, and swans in the moats.
+Especially enjoyable during the breeding season!

-One of the first animals you encounter in the park are the woolly alpacas.
-Then feed the deer (food bags for sale at the cash register), but watch your fingers, because they share their enclosure with the hungry rheas - distant relatives of the ostrich.
+One of the first animals you'll encounter in the park are the woolly alpacas.
+After that, you can feed the deer (food bags for sale at the ticket office), but watch your fingers, as they share their enclosure with the greedy ñandús – distant relatives of the ostrich.

-The park actually has too many species to mention.
-Here are a few: monkeys, squirrels, camels, llamas, tortoises, lynxes, coatis, arctic foxes, porcupines, skunks, wallabies and raccoons.
+The park actually has too many animal species to list.
+However, here are a few: monkeys, squirrels, camels, llamas, tortoises, lynxes, coatis, arctic foxes, porcupines, skunks, wallabies and raccoons.

 K

-Not all animals in the park are behind a fence or bars.
-At the petting zoo you can pet the mischievous goats.
-Be sure to hide all food well, because these curious rascals have a nose for it!
-Don't forget to take a look in the otter enclosure.
-Less cuddly animals, such as insects, spiders, frogs and iguanas, can be found in the Kriebelhuis.
+Not all the animals in the park are behind fences or bars.
+In the petting zoo, you're allowed to pet the mischievous goats.
+Be sure to hide all food well, as these curious rascals have a nose for it!
+Also, don't forget to cast an eye over the otter enclosure.
+You'll encounter less cuddly animals, such as insects, spiders, frogs, and iguanas, in the Creepy-Crawly House.

 Playground and catering

-In the heart of the park you will find a playground, with various play equipment, a climbing frame and a large bouncy castle.
-Right next to it is a lookout tower that offers you a beautiful view over the entire park.
+In the heart of the park, you'll find a playground with various play equipment, a climbing frame, and a large bouncy castle.
+Right next to it stands a viewing tower which offers a magnificent view over the entire park.

-Parents can keep an eye on their playing offspring from the terrace of the catering establishment 't Uulke, where you can go for a drink and a bite to eat.
-The wood stove burns on the covered terrace during the autumn and winter months.
-Cosy, with a cup of hot chocolate or an autumn bock.
+Parents can keep an eye on their playing children from the terrace of catering establishment ’t Uulke, where you can get something to eat and drink.
+In the autumn and winter months, the wood-burning stove is lit on the covered terrace.
+Cosy, with a cup of hot chocolate or an autumn bock beer.

 Activities

-Throughout the year there are various activities in Kasteelpark Born, including presentations and workshops.
-For example, there is always a spring market at the end of April and on Whit Monday the sheep have to believe it, because their winter coats are sheared off.
+Throughout the year, there are various activities in Born Castle Park, including presentations and workshops.
+For example, there's always a spring fair at the end of April, and on Whit Monday, the sheep have to be shorn of their winter coats.

-The park is open daily from March to October from 10.00:18.00 to 10.00:17.00.
-The other months the park is open on Wednesdays and weekends from XNUMX:XNUMX to XNUMX:XNUMX and every day during school holidays.
+The park is open daily from March to October from 10:00 AM to 6:00 PM.
+During the other months, the park is open on Wednesdays and at weekends from 10:00 AM to 5:00 PM, and daily during school holidays.

 Tip from Adrem Car Rental Limburg

-Planning to go to Kasteelpark Born with a group of children, for a children's party for example?
-Rent a passenger bus for 6 or 9 people and you don't have to look for a second car and driver!
-Read more about it here day trips with Adrem.
+Planning to visit Kasteelpark Born with a group of children, for a children's party for example?
+Hire a people carrier for 6 or 9 people and you don't need to look for a second car and driver!
+Read more here Day trips met Adrem.